metaplex-foundation/docs/docs/candy-machine-v2/10-sign-nfts.md

+---
+sidebar_label: "10.
+Signing Your NFTs"
+---

 # Sign NFTs

 Once you have finished minting, you'll want to proceed to this step.
 Signing your NFTs allows you to verify the creator.
-Being verified means that the creator with that wallet address has signed the nft.
+This is important since anyone can list an arbitrary address as a creator.
+Being verified means that the creator with that wallet address has signed the NFT, proving that they are the actual creator.
 It is also suggested to use a custom RPC for this step because it is a heavy command.

 ### Sign